|

 1833) among her descendants.
 His son Wildair* (b c 1753)

-was so successful that he was sent back to England.
+was sufficiently successful that he was sent back to England.

 Cade died